 The Minnesota men's gymnastics team held its annual season-ending banquet Saturday afternoon.
 Congratulations to the team and coaches on an outstanding season.

-Konstantin Kolesnikov is in his seventh season as an assistant coach with the University of Minnesota men's gymnastics team.
+Konstantin Kolesnikov is in his 10th season as an assistant coach with the University of Minnesota men's gymnastics team in 2014-15.

 Kolesnikov came to Minnesota from M&M Gymnastics in New Berlin, Wis., where he served as head coach since 1998.
 Kolesnikov earned Coach of the Year honors in 1998 and helped his boys' team qualify for the Junior Olympics five of his last six seasons at M&M. He coached individual gymnasts to scores of 10.0 on the floor exercise in 2005 and on the parallel bars in 2003, and coached a member of the 2003 Future Stars Junior Olympic Developmental Team.